massimopizzol/moutreach/_posts/2018-08-30-LCA-wish-list.markdown

 **Long story short:** we have to accept the fact that in some circles LCA is perceived as greenwashing-ish,  pseudo-scientific, and a bureaucratic nightmare.
 Often I share these concerns too.
 If the LCA community want this LCA thing to survive there is some work to do.

 After one year from my mail I still have the same wishes.
-To celebrate this anniversay I will reformulate them here below in a *Stop-Start-Continue* style.
+To celebrate this anniversray I will reformulate them here below in a *Stop-Start-Continue* style.

-*Dear LCA community, I whish we could...*
+*Dear LCA community, I wish we could...*

 # Stop

 **Producing bureaucracy**.
 There have been substantial efforts in the last 20+ years in making LCA practice more standard and more uniform.
 It has been successful to a certain extent, but it has not solved many problems.
 I feel a certain fatigue regarding this process of dealing with diversity by enforcing uniformity, and honestly another standard or guideline won’t make my life as LCA practitioner easier or better.
-There is also a limit to what we can reasonably standardize.
-Let's accept that there is not only one way of doing LCA, and prioritize substance rather than form.
+There is also a limit to what we can reasonably standardise.
+Let's accept that there is not only one way of doing LCA, and prioritise substance rather than form.

 # Start